emilk/eon/README.md

 }
 ```

-JSON has no one standard for how to encode the different alternatives, and the different alternatives (external tagging, internal tagging, adjaceny tagging, …) all have their own shortcomings.
+There are many competing techniques of encoding this in JSON (external tagging, internal tagging, adjaceny tagging, …) all with their own shortcomings.

 In Con, enum variants are written as `Variant(data)`.